rage/ethics-of-ai-copy/data/chapter-7/2-ethics-as-doing.md

 To be seen as an expert yields certain forms of power.
 Experts create judgements, provide legitimacy to viewpoints, define situations, and set priorities.
 Thus, being seen as an AI ethics expert gives some say in what the future of society will look like.

 Expertise is only effective if it is publicly recognized, and in the race to become a leading AI organization, publications are a way to secure visibility.
-According to Greene et al., “ethics and ethical codes designate and defend social status and expertise”.
+According to Greene et al., “ethics and ethical codes designate and defend social status and expertise” [(Greene et al 2019)](https://scholarspace.manoa.hawaii.edu/bitstream/10125/59651/0211.pdf).
 That is, taking part in the AI ethics discussion by publishing a set of ethical guidelines is a way to demonstrate expertise, increasing the organization’s chances of being invited to a seat at the table in regards to future AI issues.

 Even if ethical guidelines are ineffectual in effecting change in AI practice, they can nonetheless be useful as communicative strategies and perform other functions for the actors involved.
 They can help us to figure out what kind of principles and practices should be taken up in the future of ethical AI.
 And they force us to ask how diverse organizations and individuals can take part in building a more just AI future in their own ways.